When It Rains It Pours (song)

-"When It Rains It Pours" is a song co-written and recorded by American country music singer Luke Combs.
+"When It Rains It Pours" is a song recorded by American country music singer Luke Combs.
 It was released in June 2017 as the second single from his debut album This One's for You (2017).
-Written by Combs, Ray Fulcher and Jordan Walker, the song is about a man gaining a streak of luck after his girlfriend left him, something that Combs had similarly gone through that acted as the basis for the song's creation.
+Written by Combs, Ray Fulcher and Jordan Walker, the song is about a man gaining a streak of luck after his girlfriend left him, something that Combs himself had similarly gone through that acted as the basis for the song's creation.
 "When It Rains It Pours" reached number one on both the Billboard Country Airplay and Hot Country Songs charts respectively, giving Combs his second number-one country hit overall.
 It also charted at number 33 on the Hot 100 chart.
-The song was certified 8× Platinum by the Recording Industry Association of America (RIAA), and has sold 8,000,000 units as of March 2023.
+The song was certified thirteen-times Platinum by the Recording Industry Association of America (RIAA), and has sold 13,000,000 units as of October 2025.
 It achieved similar chart success in Canada, giving Combs his first number-one hit on the Canada Country chart and peaking at number 54 on the Canadian Hot 100.
 It garnered a 2× Platinum certification from Music Canada.
-Although it didn't chart in Australia, it was certified 6x Platinum by the Australian Recording Industry Association (ARIA), denoting sales of 420,000 units in that country.
+Although it didn't chart in Australia, it was certified 7× Platinum by the Australian Recording Industry Association (ARIA), denoting sales of 490,000 units in that country.
 An accompanying music video for the single, created by TA Films, retells the song's story.
 It was nominated for Video of the Year at the 2018 CMT Music Awards.
 For promotion, Combs performed the song live on Jimmy Kimmel Live! and CMT Crossroads with Leon Bridges.